AMD

 How They Compare

 The AMD Radeon RX 7600 is priced at $259.99 in the GPUs category.
-It stands out with tdp, outputs advantages over the competition.
+It stands out with tdp, game clock, boost clock advantages over the competition.
 It's designed with gaming and budget in mind.

 The AMD Radeon RX 7800 XT is priced at $499.99 in the GPUs category.
 It stands out with vram, memory bandwidth, stream processors advantages over the competition.
 It's designed with gaming in mind.